cm-jones/cramer/README.md

 ## Description

-Cramer is an open-source, numerical linear algebra library for C++ that supports common operations on vectors and matrices.
+Cramer is an open-source, numerical linear algebra library for C++ that supports a variety of computations with vectors and matrices.
 For example, it can efficiently calculate the eigenvalues and eigenvectors of a matrix and solve a system of linear equations.

 ## Features